danny-lao/3DMarkAutomated/README.md

 - Revised navigation for finding benchmark in Stress Tests section (was a bit buggy because of the new Steel Nomad benchmark)

 Ver 0.6 - June 5th, 2024
-- Added basic GUI for Directory navigation (need to add error detection)
+- Added basic GUI with Tkinter for Directory navigation (need to add error detection in future updates)
 - More XML parsing for elements such as Core clocks and Memory clock differences from default values
+- Use of JSON to store default directory values